ulab-uiuc/research-town/README.md

 #### Before committing

-Run `pytest` to make sure all tests pass (this will ensure dynamic typing passed with beartype) and `mypy --strict .` to check static typing.
+Run `poetry run pytest` to make sure all tests pass (this will ensure dynamic typing passed with beartype) and `poetry run mypy --config-file pyproject.toml .` to check static typing.
 (You can also run `pre-commit run --all-files` to run all checks)

 #### Check github action result